unoplatform/Uno.PackageDiff/README.md

 The `baseVersion` attribute denotes the version for which the Ignore Set has been authored.
 This enables for the automatic discarding of existing sets when a new package version is published in nuget.org.

 The `fullname` of members should be the exact string provided in the markdown file when a difference is identified.

+You can also specifiy `isRegex="true"` to a `Member`, and the `fullName` will be treated as a Regex pattern to match against.